lenovo/ELIE/README.md

   - license files for packages included in elie-2.7.1.
 Used by (XA) LXCI 6.2, LXCA 2.7.0 and beyond.

+elie-3.1
+  - license files for packages available in elie-3.1.

 For access to the actual meta layer source code, please contact Lenovo Support.